 Construction

-Beginning in mid-July, the Centennial Trail between Superior Street and Mission Park will be closed for utility work.
-A detour will be in place through Mission Park and along Superior Street.
+Beginning the last week of September, the Centennial Trail between Superior Street and Mission Park will be closed for utility work.
+A detour will be in place around Mission Park and along Superior Street.
 The City of Spokane will be replacing a sewer line under the Centennial Trail in this area.
-The work is scheduled to be complete by mid-September.
-Click here for a map of the project area: Centennial Trail Mission Park Detour

 Gas/propane self-contained camping stoves and portable gas/propane fire pits allowed.
 No charcoal or wood fires allowed.